tomkwok0415/ExamScheduler/README.md

 3. Execute the Scheduler:
    - In your terminal or command prompt, navigate to the project directory.
-   - Run the following command tostart the scheduler:
+   - Run the following command to start the scheduler:
      ```
      python app.py
      ```